This 30 second Hack will infinitely improve your Sandwiches

 Combine water, yeast, milk and sugar.
 Let sit for 5 minutes.
 In the kitchenaid mixer put 4 cups of einkorn flour and salt.
 Cut in the butter.
 Add the beaten egg to the yeast mixture then pour it in the flour mixture.
 Start the mixer on a slow speed, using the dough hook, gradually increasing the speed until all of the flour and water are combined.
 Check consistency.
 I found that mine was sticky so I added 1/2 cup more flour and beat it again.
 Put the dough in a large bowl with a plastic bag over top in a warm place and let rise for 1 hour.

 After the dough has risen, knead it only briefly on a floured board.
 Separate the dough into 12 even balls and place on a baking sheet with parchment paper.
-Brush with egg yolk.
+Brush with vegan butter.

 Heat oven to 400 degrees and when hot place rolls in.
 Bake for 15-20 minutes.